-- 8.7 In advance of the winter months of 2020 the Parish Council intends to develop a Parish Flood Plan for our community.
+- 8.7 In 2021 the Parish Council intends to develop a Parish Flood Plan for our community.
 It will follow the best practice guidance laid out by the Environmental Agency in its 'Flooding minimising the risk' document which provides flood planning guidance for communities such as ours.

 - 8.8 It will have three main sections focussing on:

 - Actions to be taken before a flood

 - Locations at risk of flooding: flood warnings

 - Locations at risk of flooding: locations at risk of flooding / sources of flooding

-- Locations at risk of flooding: map showing direction of flooding
+- Locations at risk of flooding: map showing direction of flooding.

 - Actions to be taken during a flood

 - Local flood actions

 - Local volunteers / flood wardens

 - Important telephone numbers

 - Available resources

 - Arrangements between authorities

 - Vulnerable residents, properties and locations

 - After a flood

 - Reputable contractors

 - 8.9 The Parish Council will seek to establish a working group to achieve this.
 If you would like to be involved please contact the Parish Clerk.